etemesi254/zune-image/README.md

 ## Safety

-While it is quite possible to implement all decoders in 100% safe Rust, it is sometimes required to dabble in the arts of `unsafe` Rust when speed matters.

-But again we can abuse the notion of the search for the fastest code to write some crabby code and justify it with benchmarks.

-Which beats the purpose of using a memory safe language, but just as with life, compromises have to be made.

-This workspace **allows only 1 type of unsafe**

-- Platform specific intrinsics, where speed matters.
+This workspace **allows only 1 type of unsafe:** platform specific intrinsics (e.g. SIMD), and only where speed really matters.

-All other types are **explicitly forbidden**
+All other types are **explicitly forbidden.**

 ## Why yet another image library

-Rust already has a good image library i.e https://github.com/image-rs/image and there is probably no reason to have this,
+Rust already has a good image library i.e https://github.com/image-rs/image

-But I'll let the overall speed of operations(decoding, applying image operations like blurring) speak for itself when compared to other implementations.
+But I'll let the overall speed of operations (decoding, applying image operations like blurring) speak for itself when compared to other implementations.

 ## Benchmarks.